 Level Three Access to Higher Education Diploma (Social Science) Pathway

-The aim of this one-year full-time course is to enable mature learners to gain entry to higher education, particularly onto social work and social science-related courses.
-The Level Three Access to Higher Education Diploma programme is an entry qualification to a range of undergraduate programmes and degrees at local and national universities.
-The course is fast paced and will normally be timetabled for approximately 15 hours per week, for the full academic year.
+The aim of this one-year full-time course is to enable mature learners to gain entry to higher education, particularly onto humanities- related courses.
+The Level Three Access to Social Science Diploma programme provides an entry qualification to a range of undergraduate programmes and degrees at local and national universities.
+The course is fast paced and will normally be timetabled for approximately 12 hours per week, usually across 2 days for the full academic year.

 What will I study?

 You will cover a range of key skills, such as academic writing, research skills and referencing.

 A variety of assessment methods are used, typically including assignments, presentations, essays and examinations.